 - a.
-Each COTTAGE DWELLING unit shall have no more than one detached garage.
+Each COTTAGE DWELLING unit shall have no more than one attached or detached garage, provided the specific design characteristics of the garage are in keeping with the design intent of the COTTAGE DWELLING units.
 The garage shall be sized to house no more than two vehicles, while providing enough space to allow for wheelchair accessibility to at least one stored vehicle. - b.
 COTTAGE DWELLING garages shall be limited to one story.
-No living space or future living area conversions shall be allowed in the detached garage. - c.
+No living space or future living area conversions shall be allowed in the garage. - c.
 Garages may be combined into one garage structure to share between units; however, no garage structure may exceed the size required to house two (2) vehicles with accessibility as defined in subsection 5.4. - d.
-Single vehicle and shared detached garages shall have a design similar and compatible to that of the COTTAGE DWELLING units within the development, and shall be located to the side or rear of the COTTAGE DWELLING.
-Shared garages shall be accessible from each COTTAGE DWELLING, without leaving the unit's area of corresponding exclusive use.
+Single vehicle and shared garages shall have a design similar and compatible to that of the COTTAGE DWELLING units within the development, and shall be located to the side or rear of the COTTAGE DWELLING.
+Shared garages shall be accessible from each COTTAGE DWELLING, without leaving the unit's area of corresponding exclusive use. - e.
+At a minimum, garages shall be wired to accommodate 240-volt, 50-Amp ("Level 2") electric vehicle charging stations.